How to Expand ELLs' Access to Technology for Virtual Learning

 Internet Access

-Even if all students have a device, access to reliable Internet connections may prove to be another obstacle in distance learning.
+Even if all students have a device, access to reliable Internet connections may prove to be another obstacle in virtual learning.

-Here are some of the situations that educators of ELLs have shared with us during the pandemic:
+Here are some of the situations that educators of ELLs shared with us during the pandemic:

 • Information about internet access was not available in families' home languages, or it was too confusing.